salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-window-set-interval.md

 For security the `window.setInterval` constructor is distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/Window/docs/setInterval-value.md -->
-## value: Window.prototype.setInterval [Main]
+## window.setInterval

-### Summary

-The `setInterval` method, repeatedly calls a function or executes a code snippet, with a fixed time delay between each call.
-But `setInterval` supports string evaluation by specifying a string for its first argument.
-This escapes the sandbox.
+The [`window.setInterval()`](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) method repeatedly calls a function or executes a code snippet, with a fixed time delay between each call.

+Code snippet execution is supported by accepting a string for the first argument.
+This string evaluation escapes the sandbox.

+Lightning Web Security must evaluate the string in the sandbox.

 ### Distorted Behavior

-If the first argument provided to `setInterval` is a string value, this distortion evaluates it in the sandbox.
+If the first argument provided to `setInterval` is a string value, this distortion evaluates the string in the sandbox.
 <!-- END generated embed, please keep comment -->